inveniosoftware/docs-invenio-rdm/docs/deploy/index.md

 # Deployment

-This guide is meant to give an high-level overview of deployment techniques and tips when planning how to deploy InvenioRDM.
+This guide is meant to give a high-level overview of deployment techniques and tips when planning how to deploy InvenioRDM.

 !!! info "Read the infrastructure architecture first!"